Treviglio: Municipal coat of arms and banner

 The symbol appears above the main entrance of the municipal palace and traces of it remain on the bell tower, where it was once displayed below the clock face.
 The two lions rampant beneath the tower are still visible there.

 The civic banner, granted by a Presidential Decree on 22 April 1980, is a "white cloth"; previously, a tricolour banner of green, red, and white was used.

 Symbol of the Three Crosses

 The symbol of three crosses represents Treviglio's origins, when the Roman settlements of Portoli, Pisgnano, and Cusarola merged to form a single center.
 The crosses symbolize the respective churches of Saint Maurice, Saint Eutropius, and Saint Zeno.
 This symbol is displayed on the facade of Simone Della Piazza's house overlooking Piazza Manara.

 Honors

 Treviglio has held the title of city since 8 January 1860, granted by a royal decree of Victor Emmanuel II, signed by Urbano Rattazzi.
 Due to its participation in the Cisalpine Republic in 1815 and the 1848 uprisings, the Kingdom of Lombardy-Venetia revoked the city title.
 It was restored on 8 January 1860 by Victor Emmanuel II, during the Risorgimento.

 Among the most significant municipal honors are the Saint Martin Gold Award and the Madonna of Tears Award.

+Demographics

+In 1501, the population of Treviglio exceeded inhabitants.

+Between 1805 and 1810, the population grew from to inhabitants due to the temporary Napoleonic annexation of Calvenzano and Casirate, which were later separated during the Conservative Order.
+Consequently, by 1816, the population had decreased to inhabitants.